blakerbuchanan/blakerbuchanan.github.io/_pages/publications.md

 ## Conference Presentations
 <p>Buchanan, B. (2019, May).
 Modeling and Dynamics of Planar Swimmers Coupled through Wake Vorticity.
 Presentation given at the 2019 SIAM Conference on Applications of Dynamical Systems (DS19) </p>

+<p>Buchanan, B., Travers, M. Choset, H., Kelly S. (2020, October).
+Stability and Control of Chaplygin Beanies Coupled to a Platform Through Nonholonomic Constraints.
+Presentation given at the ASME 2020 Dynamic Systems and Control Conference</p>